chrisbolman/percolate-content-marketing-process/README.md

 ### Segment

-We segment our work (content) by:
+We segment our work (campaigns and content) by:
-+ Stage of the buyer journey
++ Stage of the customer journey
 + Business objective
 + Target audience (the type of person we're looking to reach and persuade)
 + Geography (market, location, or city)